frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 }
 ```

+*Code 3: C-Style array functions*{: class="legend"}

-This code segment introduces two new functions for calculating Fibonacci numbers using C-style arrays, with a particular focus on the function for memoization.
+As I said, this code segment introduces two new functions for calculating Fibonacci numbers using C-style arrays, with a particular focus on the function for memoization.
 Instead of using an `std::unordered_map` to store the results of previously computed Fibonacci numbers, the memoization function `cArray_fibonacci_memo` uses two arrays: `found` and `memo`.
 The `found` array is a boolean array that tracks whether the Fibonacci number for a specific index has already been calculated, while the `memo` array stores the calculated Fibonacci values.
 The function checks if the result for the given $n$ is already computed by inspecting the `found` array.
 If it is, the function returns the value from the `memo` array.
 If not, it recursively computes the Fibonacci number, stores the result in the `memo` array, and marks the `found` array as true for that index.
+To be completely honest, this idea of using two arrays comes from [this site]([URL](https://cp-algorithms.com/dynamic_programming/intro-to-dp.html)).

-The `cArray_fibonacci_tabulation` function, on the other hand, implements the tabulation method using a single array `dp` to store the Fibonacci numbers up to the $n$-th value.
-The function initializes the base cases for the Fibonacci Sequence, with `dp[0]` set to 0 and `dp[1]` set to 1.
-It then iterates from 2 to $n$, filling in the `dp` array by summing the two preceding values.
+The `cArray_fibonacci_tabulation` function, on the other hand, implements the tabulation method using a single C-Style array `dp` to store the Fibonacci numbers up to the $n$th value.
+The function initializes the base cases for the Fibonacci Sequence, with `dp[0]` set to $0$ and `dp[1]` set to $1$.
+It then iterates from $2$ to $n$, filling in the `dp` array by summing the two preceding values.
 This iterative approach avoids the overhead of recursive calls, making it more efficient for larger values of $n$.
-Both functions are designed to be compatible with C-style arrays, providing an alternative to using the more complex `std::unordered_map` for memoization and maintaining the simplicity and efficiency of arrays for tabulation.

 Again succinct!
 I think I'm learning.
-This structure has the same space and time complexities that we have observed since the beginning of this text.
+These structures have the same space and time complexities that we have observed since Code 1.
 In other words, all that remains is to run this code and evaluate the execution times.

-### Running
+### Running Code 3: using C-Style Array

 ```Shell
 Calculating Fibonacci(10)